-At the moment, if you turn on $-0$ y change in the future. ou get GCC instead.
-This may So, when we want very fast code, w e use: -O -fvia-C. Overloaded functions are not your friend: Haskell's overloading (using type classes) is elegant, neat, etc., etc., but it is death to performance if left to linger in an inner loop.
+At the moment, if you turn on -0 yo change in the future. ou get GCC instead.
+This may So, when we want very fast code, we veuse: -O -fvia-C. Overloaded functions are not your friend: Haskell's overloading (using type classes) is elegant, neat, etc., etc., but it is death to performance if left to linger in an inner loop.
 How can you squash it?
 Give explicit type signatures: Signatures are the basic trick; putting them on ex- ported, top-level functions is good software-engin- eering practice, anyway.
-(Tip: using - fwarn-miss- ing-signatures can help enforce good signa- ture-practice). tion of overloaded func- tions (with $-O$ ) should take care of overloaded local and/or unexported func- tions.
+(Tip: using - fwarn-miss- ing-signatures can help enforce good signa- ture-practice).
+The automatic specialisa- tion of overloaded func- tions (with $-O$) should take care of overloaded local and/or unexported func- tions.
 Use SPECIALIZE pragmas: Specialize the overloading on key functions in your program.
-See Section 7.9.7, "SPECIALIZE pragma" and Section 7.9.8, "SPECIALIZE instance pragma".
+See Sec- tion 7.10.8, "SPECIALIZE pragma" and Sec- tion 7.10.9, "SPECIALIZE instance pragma".
 "But how do I know where over- loading is creeping in?": A low-tech way: grep (search) your interface files for overloaded type signa- tures.
-You can view inter- face files using the - -show-iface option (see Section 4.6.7, "Other options related to interface files"). % ghcshow-iface Foo.hi egn Strict functions are your dear ict functions are your dear and, among other things, lazy pattern-matching is your ene menas: (If you don't know what a "strict functional-programming textbook.
-A tion here probably would not do mu function" is, please consult a A sentence or two of explana- ch good.)
-Consider these two code fragments:
+You can view inter- face files using the - -show-iface option (see Section 4.6.7, "Other options related to interface files"). % ghcshow-iface Foo.hi egr Strict functions are your dear and, among other things, lazy pattern-matching is your enemy. friends: (If you don't know what a "strict function" is, please consult a functional-programming textbook.
+A sentence or two of explanation here probably would not do much good.)
+Consider these two code fragments: :